When redesigning a website, the pursuit of what looks good on the eye is often the primary focus, and it can be easy to ignore search engine ranking.

 and that becomes

-This happens when old static sites are changed to WordPress or other editors and where people simply start again and wipe the slate clean without realizing the potential consequences.
+This happens when old static sites are changed to WordPress or other editors and where people simply start again and wipe the slate clean without realising the potential consequences.

 Why does a change of URL matter?